 1. Tour the Guinness Storehouse

 Learn the history and brewing process of Ireland’s most famous export.
 Brewed in Ireland since 1759, Guinness is an Irish dry stout created by Arthur Guinness, that is beloved around the world.
 The Storehouse building dates to the early 1900s and Guinness originally used it as a fermentation house.
 Each entry ticket comes with a free pint which you can enjoy in their in-house bar.
-Explore seven floors within the building and enjoy spectacular panoramic views of the city.
+Inside, you’ll learn about the history of Guinness from how it was brewed and stored in the early days to its current production.
+There are interactive and interesting displays showing their advertising campaigns over the years and an immersive tasting room experience.
 If you book online, you get 10% off and can skip the line.
-Admission is 15 EUR.
+Admission is 20 EUR.

 2. Relax in St. Stephen’s Green